-The overall education level of Louisville is somewhat higher than in the average US city of 21.84%: 27.97% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Louisville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.97% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Louisville in 2010 was $26,893, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
 This equates to an annual income of $107,572 for a family of four.
 However, Louisville contains both very wealthy and poor people as well.